01kyu/tg-app-converter/README.md

 ## Here is web app which gives an opportunity to convert coins

 ## Backlog:
-- Select for changing coins;
+- Pagination for changing coins;
 - Get coins price, update coins price;
 - Implementation of converter;